 Step 16: Change MPIO Policy.
-Before changing MPIO Policy, please read VMware ESX Server Multipath-related documents first to get your storage
+Before changing MPIO Policy, please read VMware ESX Server Multipath-related documents first to get your storage device work at the right policy.

 Step 17: Now, the data storage with dual path failover support setting is done; the users could start installing new virtual machine into this data storage.